amarantha-k/cbas/_drafts/4_error.md

     abs("123");

-Since function `abs` can only process numeric input values, you will get the following type error:
+Since function `abs` can only process numeric input values, the following type error is displayed:

     Error: Arithmetic operations are not implemented for string